odpi/OpenDS4All/NAMING-CONVENTIONS.md

 * Search across multiple categories starting at a specific level, e.g. find all PowerPoint files
 ![](assets/img/example-query-5.png)

-__Comments__
+### Comments

 * The dashes in the file names can be ignored when searching, e.g. "bigdata" and "big-data" gives the same result
 * Word order is important, e.g. "bigdata" and "databig" gives different results

 ## Notes

-* There is an absolute limit of 260 characters on the lenght of a file name
+* There is an absolute limit of 260 characters on the length of a file name